AWS Case Study: Sonico

-Initially, Sonico.com faced the challenge of moving a large amount of files (more than 1 billion images) over to Amazon S3.
+Initially, Sonico.com faced the challenge of moving a large number of files (more than 1 billion images) over to Amazon S3.
 Teijeiro says, “We spent a couple of weeks finding the right combination of technology and settings to produce an acceptable upload performance that balanced transfer time and backend overhead.
-Unfortunately, there was no out of the box solution that worked for this kind of data migration.”
+Unfortunately, there was no out-of-the-box solution that worked for this kind of data migration.”

-Sonico is also leveraging other AWS offerings, such as Simple Queue Service and MySQL instances running on EC2.
-Overall, Teijeiro appreciates the cost, scalability, and reliability of Amazon Web Services.
+Sonico is also leveraging other AWS offerings, such as Amazon Simple Queue Service (Amazon SQS) and MySQL instances running on Amazon EC2.
+Overall, Teijeiro appreciates the cost, scalability, and reliability of AWS.